 Orange Center Preschool is dedicated to providing student transportation services with maximum safety.
-To ensure this level of safety, each student must behave in a satisfactory manner, allowing the driver to direct his attention to driving.
+To ensure this level of safety, each student must follow bus rules, allowing the driver to direct his attention to driving.

 TITLE 5 CALIFORNIA ADMINISTRATIVE CODE SECTION 14103: